sendgrid/docs/source/API_Reference/Event_Webhook/getting_started_event_webhook.md

 Integrating
 {% endanchor %}

 Once you choose a storage option, follow steps 3 through 8 above to update your [Settings > Mail Settings](https://app.sendgrid.com/settings/mail_settings) in the [SendGrid UI](https://app.sendgrid.com).
-Update the **HTTP POST URL field** to the URL where you want your events to be sent, and make sure you've selected the events that you want to receive.
-The Event Webhook will not follow redirects, so use the correct URL, or POST will fail.
+Update the **HTTP POST URL field** to your URL, and make sure you've selected the events that you want to receive.
+The Event Webhook does not follow redirects.
 If you want to receive encrypted posts, your callback URL needs to support TLS 1.2.

 {% anchor h2 %}
 Additional Resources